-In a 24-week placebo-controlled study of sitagliptin 100 mg as add-on therapy in patients with type 2 diabetes inadequately controlled on metformin and a stable-dose of insulin (sitagliptin, N=229; placebo, N=233), the only adverse reaction reported regardless of investigator assessment of causality in \geq 5% of patients treated with sitagliptin and more commonly than in patients treated with placebo was hypoglycemia (Table 3).
-In another 24-week study of patients receiving sitagliptin as add-on therapy while undergoing insulin intensification (with or without metformin), among patients treated with sitagliptin and metformin, there were no adverse reactions reported regardless of investigator assessment of causality in $\geq 5\%$ of patients and more commonly than in patients treated with placebo and metformin.
+In a 24-week placebo-controlled study of sitagliptin 100 mg as add-on therapy in patients with type 2 diabetes inadequately controlled on metformin and stable-dose insulin (sitagliptin, N=229; placebo, N=233), the only adverse reaction reported regardless of investigator assessment of causality in $\geq$ 5% of patients treated with sitagliptin and more commonly than in patients treated with placebo was hypoglycemia (Table 3).
+In another 24-week study of patients receiving sitagliptin as add-on therapy while undergoing insulin intensification (with or without metformin), among patients treated with sitagliptin and metformin, there were no adverse reactions reported regardless of investigator assessment of causality in $\geq$ 5% of patients treated with sitagliptin and metformin, there were no adverse reactions reported regardless of investigator assessment of causality in $\geq$ 5% of patients and more commonly than in patients treated with placebo and metformin.